Born in Chelmsford, Essex. 1967. I have always been interested in radio even back from the days of CB Radio in the USA and eventually 1981 in the UK.

 2010 – ~ 2103, I have been working based in Kitchener and now Cambridge, Ontario and when in Canada travel most days ~50km each way on Highway 401 between Woodstock and Cambridge.

-This until recently has been my regular radio time using a Yeasu FT-857D and I have been active on HF from the car a Pontiac Torrent SUV.
+This until recently has been my regular radio time using a Yaesu FT-857D and I have been active on HF from the car a Pontiac Torrent SUV.
 I made regular contacts into Europe and down on to the Dominican islands.
 JA’s in the morning and a few contacts with the Real HF members in UK.
 I am now a member of the Real HF group along with some others also in the Yahoo user groups.
 I have made more contacts and distances than ever from the mobile.
 Indeed certainly far more than from the shack.
 Probably just due to the regular amount of time in the car.

 Please look at my Station Info links from the menu to see my different setups.